Office of the President

 As president, Wearden is working toward the goals of improving student success, retention, and graduation; building a robust MU Online presence; better serving active duty military, military families, and veterans; creating strong transfer partnerships with community colleges; increasing MU’s endowment to help make a MU education more affordable for students; and making sure MU delivers fully on the promise of its mission statement.

-His distinguished record of excellence in academics, communications, and leadership includes having previously served as Senior Vice President and Provost of Columbia College Chicago from 2014-2018, where he led the development and implementation of a strategic plan.
+His distinguished record of excellence in academics, communications, and leadership includes having previously served as Senior Vice President and Provost of Columbia College Chicago from 2014 to 2018, where he led the development and implementation of a strategic plan.

 Wearden earned a bachelor’s degree in English from Wheeling Jesuit University in West Virginia in 1975 and a Master of Science in Journalism from West Virginia University in 1981.
 His wife, Deborah Davis, is working on a second master’s degree, this one a Master of Divinity at Chicago Theological Seminary.
 The family includes five children and two grandchildren.